 The concert provides an outstanding and unique example of public art, which incorporates Dance, Music, and Visual Arts as well as Children’s Art Programs through the children’s art-making activities and local artists show their work.

 The Concert Without Borders is an ongoing project and began in 2012 and presents a broad range of musical styles and forms.
 The Concert continues to grow.

 This event is free and open to the public and is being widely publicized throughout US and Mexico, both on social media and through TV channels, press and internet.

-The 6th Edition of Concert Without Borders will be held on Saturday, August 24 at 5:30 pm.
+The 7th Edition of Concert Without Borders will be held ONLINE on Wednesday, September 16.

 The audience includes the borderland communities of Bisbee, Douglas, Sierra Vista, Elfrida, Agua Prieta, Naco, Cananea, Hermosillo, Phoenix and Tucson.

 Due to the current pandemic, in 2020 BNAI will present an online edition of the concert.

 From initial planning through performance, the Concert is a collaboration involving a broad range of community and government actors on both sides.
 The Concert continues to be an important means of building binational trust and working relationships that can be carried over to other community-building educational and cultural activities.